jasoncable/i-can-program-too/manuscript/Chapter02.md

 ## Starting Out

 To best learn C# and .NET we will be using Visual Studio (Windows) or Visual Studio for Mac.
 Both are available for no cost to individuals for use in educational settings.
 Both have similar features, but are two different programs.
 Visual Studio for Mac, previously known as Xamarin Studio and before that monodevelop was created by the mono project to be a competitive, free IDE to be used on multiple platforms.
 We will be focusing on .NET Core and will be programming using C# version 7.3.
-You can use the latest version of .NET Core and of either IDE.
+You can use the latest version of .NET Core and of either IDE, although you may have to specifically set the language version on the project settings.

 <<[Your First Program](cs/ch02-01.cs)